yormi/AsyncIt/README.md

 To use `unexpected-react` a special setup with a specific order of require/import is required.
 This is done for you but you need to make sure that `React` is not imported before `test-them-all`.

-I just find way less trouble to import it in the test call.
+I just find it way less trouble to import it in the test call.

 ## How to use this thing ?

 ```javascript
 asyncIt('display succeeded when the asyncAction is successful', async (done) => {
   const aRenderedComponent = mountApp(Test)